kazmithub/Cloudformation-MySQLWebApp/README.md

 	The public instance launch configurationis set to access the MySQL database server using the username and password of admin and password respectively.
 Theautoscaling group of public instance is Multi-AZ attached to the load balancer.
 It has a max and min size of 4 and 2 respectively.
+Parameterization has been done accordingly and are to be set according to the needs of the infrastructure.

 ## 5. StackMaster(Optional)
 	The whole process can be automated if the four files above are uploaded online and the links are to be added to this file.
 If automated, only this file must be uploaded.
+Parameterization has been done accordingly and are to be set according to the needs of the infrastructure.